Statutory guidance

 Schools do not need to request permission to use access arrangements.
 However, the support given should be based on normal classroom practice and must never advantage pupils.

-If access arrangements have been enabled for a pupil, the arrangements will automatically be available to the pupil in the ‘try it out’ check and the official check.
-When the pupil signs in, they will see a list of the access arrangements enabled.
+If access arrangements are enabled for a pupil, the arrangements will automatically be available in the ‘try it out’ check and the official check.
+When the pupil signs in, they can review a list of the enabled access arrangements.

 The standard version of the check includes black text on a white background.
 If colour contrast is enabled for a pupil, at the start of the ‘try it out’ and official check they will be able to change the text and background colours to one of the following combinations: